 The act or skill of controlling and making decisions about a business, department, sports team, etc. or the act or process of deciding how to use something.

 Notice that there isn’t a timeline attached to this definition.
 It doesn’t have a definite end point.
 It also doesn’t have a goal in mind; it doesn’t produce anything in and of itself.
 That isn’t to say that Management isn’t an activity that requires skill…you don’t have to look too far in today’s world to see examples of what happens when managers lack the skills to manage their businesses.
-It is just focused more around the processes involved in making the decisions in a business.
+Management is just focused more around the processes involved in making the decisions in a business.
 The decisions themselves are irrelevant for the definition.
 A good decision or a bad decision is still a decision, and therefore is Management.
 Bad decisions are a problem, but they can be addressed by others in the business to help blunt the potential damage.

 Contrast this with Project Management, whose explicit goal is to advance a project to a definite end and create a unique product, service or result.
 When this is your goal, the decisions that are made are absolutely vital to the Management of the Project.
 Bad decisions delay the end of your project, or result in poor quality products, services or results.
 In this case, your goal is not achieved, therefore your project is not successful.